-- The campaign is in honor of national Mental Health Awareness Month (May). - Palm Beach County also honors trauma-informed care as part of the campaign. - Green is the national color for mental health awareness - The Get Your Green On campaign aims to raise awareness by creating visible support (by wearing green on May 19th) and fostering safe spaces to talk openly about behavioral health and trauma.
+- The campaign is in honor of national Mental Health Awareness Month (May). - Palm Beach County also honors trauma-informed care as part of the campaign. - Green is the national color for mental health awareness - The Get Your Green On campaign aims to raise awareness by creating visible support (by wearing green on the 3rd Thursday of May) and fostering safe spaces to talk openly about behavioral health and trauma.